hitbtc-com/hitbtc-api/README.md

 Fee charged in symbol `feeCurrency`.
 Maker-taker fees offer a transaction rebate `provideLiquidityRate` to those who provide liquidity (the market maker), while charging customers who take that liquidity `takeLiquidityRate`.

-For buy orders you must have enough available balance including fees. `Available balance > price * quantity * (1 + takeLiquidityRate)`
+For buy orders, you must have enough available balance including fees. `Available balance > price * quantity * (1 + takeLiquidityRate)`

 **Result order status**

-For orders with `timeInForce` `IOC` or `FOK` REST API returns final order state: filled or expired.
+For orders with `timeInForce` `IOC` or `FOK`, REST API returns final order state: filled or expired.

 If order can be instantly executed, then REST API return filled or partiallyFilled order's info.